Many people have had a chance to work from home recently, and the demand for online jobs is skyrocketing.

-Moderating a community is similar to working on live chat, but you could also be overseeing forums and discussions on Twitter.
-ZIPRecruiter says that a full-time community moderator typically earns just under $44,000 per year, however, at least half the people doing this job earn less.
+Moderating a community is similar to working on live chat, but you could also be overseeing forums and discussions on social media, such as Twitter.
+ZIPRecruiter says that a full-time community moderator has an income of just under $40,000 per year, however, at least half the people doing this job earn less.

 18. Online Teacher / Tutor